-Fresh on the scene and opened in late July, Pita Grill is a causal, quaint and cozy little place.
-The bright yellow walls, the hookahs sprinkled across the wall and the openness between the action of the kitchen and the diners themselves all work together to create the relaxed ambiance of the place.
+Fresh on the scene and opened in late July, Pita Grill is a casual, quaint and cozy little place.
+The bright yellow walls sprinkled with decorative hookahs, and the openness between the action of the kitchen and the diners themselves all work together to create a simultaneously fun and relaxed ambiance of the place.

 Offering a variety of different foods, from Greek lasagna and turkey wraps to the classic gyro platter, Pita Grill extends its reach in the spectrum of Mediterranean food — without sacrificing the original essence.
 Reasonably priced and diverse enough for multiple palates, Pita Grill serves as the perfect place for the casual college student or family looking for a quick and delicious lunch or dinner.

 And I have to say, the food doesn’t disappoint.
 I ordered a gyro platter while my sister went for a more eclectic option of humus, grape leaves, and falafel.
 The gyro meat was on point — perfectly seasoned and complemented by the tzatziki sauce poured over it.
 We didn’t go for desert this time, but as someone of Middle Eastern origin, I highly recommend that you try the baklava.
 Pita Grill also offers fresh fruit, rice pudding, and New York style cheesecake.
 The deserts are simple, clean, and if they are anything like the food, delicious.